Top 6 Best Playing Card Brands

-Bicycle Playing Cards have long been among the most well-known playing cards in the world.
+Bicycle Playing Cards are by far the most popular playing cards in the world.
 The company that produces them was founded in 1867 by A.O.
 Russell, Robert J. Morgan, James M. Armstrong, and John F. Robinson Jr., who named it “Russell, Morgan & Co.”
 The company, founded in Cincinnati, Ohio, got its start printing various advertisements, such as posters for theaters and circuses, and began producing playing cards in 1881 at A.O.
-Russell’s suggestion to combat the monopolizing of the playing card industry on the Eastern Coast of America.
+Russell’s suggestion to combat the monopolizing of the playing card industry.

-In 1891, the company was renamed The United States Printing Company, and in 1894, only three years later, its playing card business had increased so dramatically that it was made into an entirely separate corporation, The United States Playing Card Company.
+In 1894, Bicycle’s playing card business had increased so dramatically that it was made into an entirely separate corporation, The United States Playing Card Company.
 In the century that followed, Bicycle Playing Cards continued to explode in popularity and even played roles in historical events such as World War II.
 During the war, Bicycle partnered with the U.S. Government to send specially fabricated decks of cards to American prisoners of war in Germany, which contained secret maps of escape routes hidden within them.

 A younger company than Bicycle Playing Cards, KEM Cards began producing playing cards in the early 1930s.
 However, they had a historical advantage in one respect due to their manufacturing method, which made the KEM Playing Card the first mass-produced plastic playing card in history.
-This meant they were able to be washed and bent without losing their shape or color like paper cards.
+This meant they were able to be washed and bent without losing their shape or color, like paper cards.

 Hoyle Playing Cards, another popular brand, was first produced in 1927 by the Brown & Bigelow Company, which was founded as a printing company in 1896.
 The cards are named after Edmond Hoyle (1672-1769), who is known for setting down the rules of various card games and is referred to as the “Father of Whist.”
 The introduction of the Hoyle brand name caused Brown & Bigelow to become so popular that, in 1975, they officially changed their company name to Hoyle.
-Hoyle Playing Cards are known for the distinctive differences in their art style and for their complex back design consisting of an image of the Greek god Poseidon on a clamshell holding a trident.
-In 2001, like KEM, Hoyle was sold to the U.S. Playing Card Company, which has continued to produce Hoyle Playing Cards in the years that followed.
-The brand has also grown to include other forms of media, such as computer games, video games, books, and more.

 4. Bee Playing Cards